cfpb/cfgov-lighthouse/README.md

 ## Getting started

 To serve the Lighthouse Report Summary dashboard on your local machine, use the command `yarn && yarn serve` and visit `http://127.0.0.1:8080` (hit `ctrl` + `c` when you're ready to stop the server).

-To run a Lighthouse audit, use the command `yarn lighthouse`, which will run an audit against the URLs defined in [scripts/lib/urls.js](https://github.com/cfpb/cfgov-lighthouse/blob/main/scripts/lib/urls.js).
+To run a Lighthouse audit, use the command `yarn lighthouse`.
+This command looks for a file named `urls.txt`, containing a list of relative URL paths to test.
+If this file does not exist, only the root of the domain is tested.

+This repository is automatically updated each night using GitHub Actions.
+The relative URLs being tested are loaded from a URL configured using a repository secret named `TEST_PAGES_URL`.

 ## Getting involved